Chocolate Chip Scones

 - Feel free to top these with sugar prior to baking, glaze them, or drizzle on more chocolate.

-FAQs about chocolate chip scones
+FAQs about this chocolate chip scone recipe

 No, it is not required.
 But everyone scoops flour differently, and you’ll get more consistent results if you measure ingredients by weight.